fhuertas/cuda_shellsort/README.md

 ## Motivation

 This work was done as end-of-course exercise.
 The goal was to implement an search or sort algorithm using Cuda / OpenCL library.
-This algorithm could not be the best for and parallel implementation but It should not have been implemented already.
+This algorithm could not be the best to parallelize but It should not have been implemented already.

-The work conclusions can be read in the documentation. [[]]
+The work conclusions can be read in the documentation (In spanish).
+[Documentation](Documentation/Articulo/paper.pdf)